604adrian/consciousness-meter-cli/README.md

 ### What is panpsychism?

-        [Panpsychism](https://plato.stanford.edu/entries/panpsychism/) is the view that everything is conscious (yes, everything[^Okay maybe they wouldn't say that _literally everything_ is consciousness --- many panpsychists might have reservations about abstract or higher-order objects like, for example, the nation of Canada.
-Strictly speaking then this BASH script doesn't work for just any panpsychist, but only the super-duper-hardcore panpsychists.
-But these subtleties are no fun so I am just going to pretend that they don't exist for now.]).
+        [Panpsychism](https://plato.stanford.edu/entries/panpsychism/) is the view that everything is conscious (yes, everything.
 It sounds crazy, but it is subscribed to by some prominent philosophers, and is an implication of certain reputable scientific theories, like [Integrated Information Theory](https://en.wikipedia.org/wiki/Integrated_information_theory).

 ### What is illusionism?

     Illusionism (also known by the name of '[eliminative materialism](https://plato.stanford.edu/entries/materialism-eiminative/)') is the view that consciousness is an illusionism.
-Practically speaking, this amounts to the view that no one and nothing was, is or ever has been conscious.
+Practically speaking,[^4] this amounts to the view that no one and nothing was, is or ever has been conscious.
 (This also sounds crazy, but luckily if its true it also means that pain -- being a state of consciosuness -- is also an illusion, so next time you stub your toe it may be of some comfort to you.)

 ### Why illusionism or panpsychism?